yain22/bayesestdft/README.md

 ## Overview
 An R package `bayesestdft` includes tools to implement Bayesian estimation of the number of degrees of the freedom of the Student's t-distribution, developed by [Dr. Se Yoon Lee](https://sites.google.com/view/seyoonlee) (seyoonlee.stat.math@gmail.com).
 The package was developed to analyze simulated and real data from the published article ["The Use of a Log-Normal Prior for the Student t-Distribution" Axioms 2022, 11, 462"](https://www.mdpi.com/2075-1680/11/9/462).
 Readers can see the paper for technical details about the package.
-At current version, the main functions are `BayesLNP` and `BayesJeffreys` that implement Markov Chain Monte Carlo algorithms to sample from the number of degrees of the freedom of the Student's t-distribution.
+At current version, the main functions are `BayesLNP`, `BayesJeffreys`, and `BayesGA` that implement Markov Chain Monte Carlo algorithms to sample from the posterior distribution of the degrees of freedom.
 To operatre the function `BayesJeffreys`, user needs to install `R library(numDeriv)`.
 See the [Slides](https://github.com/yain22/bayesestdft/blob/master/doc/Explaining%20R%20Package%20bayesestdft.pdf) that summarized the technical parts of the R package.

 ## Required R version
 ```r